ijgnd/anki__BetterSearch/src/config.md

-### Config
+<h1>Before you change the config make sure to read the descriptions below.
+Some of the
+configuration options are still experimental and may not work.
+I already included them because even in their current state they should benefit some users.</h1>

+&nbsp;

 - `also use in create filtered deck dialog` (default is "true"): whether to show this dialog in the filtered deck dialog.
 The shortcuts set in this config won't work in the create filtered deck dialog.
 The deck list won't include existing filtered decks because cards that are already in a filtered deck can't be added to another filtered deck.